 - settlement support in over 40 languages

-- language training, ranging from literacy to workplace-focused English
+- English language training, ranging from literacy to workplace-focused English

-- employment services for newcomers of varying skills and needs
+- employment services, including settlement at work, for newcomers of varying skills and needs

 - newcomer youth hub

 - a licensed preschool and a childcare centre, including an outdoor playground and family area

 - Vancity Credit Union providing bank account starts, financial literacy training and ATM service